 Here's another cozy finished basement design that adds a lot of living space to your home.
-This living room from Beige and Bleu Studio Design (photographed by Tamara Flanagan) utilizes natural light to create a Scandinavian-inspired retreat that provides a great area to lounge or host guests.
-Keep the furniture and color palette neutral and relaxed to maintain a low-key, modern vibe.Continue to 8 of 15 below.
+This living room from Beige & Bleu Studio Design utilizes natural light to create a Scandinavian-inspired retreat that provides a great area to lounge or host guests.
+Keep the furniture and color palette neutral and relaxed to maintain a low-key, modern vibe.Continue to 5 of 9 below.

 Add Attractive Built-In Storage

 Sure, an unfinished basement can store boxes, but who likes to dig around in a dank, dark basement to find what you need?
-Instead, consider adding charming built-ins to your basement living space—like these ones from alisonstrickland.
-Not only will you have more space to store photo albums and knick-knacks, but this storage unit also anchors the basement living space and provides an attractive focal point.Continue to 10 of 15 below.
+Instead, consider adding charming built-ins to your basement living space—like these ones photographed by Leslie Goodwin.
+Not only will you have more space to store photo albums and knick-knacks, but this storage unit also anchors the basement living space and provides an attractive focal point.Continue to 6 of 9 below.

 Increase Productivity in a New Home Office

 As remote work becomes more and more popular, so does the need for a productive workspace at home.
-Consider transforming your finished basement into a wonderful home office, like this one from mandymoralesdesign.
+Consider transforming your finished basement into a wonderful home office, like this moody office from mandymoralesdesign on Instagram.
 The stately design and dark colors offer a calming, mature feel that's perfect for focus.
-We love the use of multiple textures and surfaces to give the space a high-end look.Continue to 11 of 15 below.
+We love the use of multiple textures and surfaces to give the space a high-end look.Continue to 7 of 9 below.

 A Delightful Basement Kitchen